PhilomenaMusili/Javascript-Basic-Algorithm-Scripting/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
-Feel free to use the code in this repository for your own learning, personal projects, or any other purpose.
+Feel free to use the code in this repository for your own learning, personal projects, or any other.Thank you